NetBrainAPI/NetBrain-REST-API-R12.1/REST APIs Documentation/ADT (Automation Data Table)/Add Columns to ADT Table.md

-# Add ADT Columns to ADT Table API Design
+# Add Columns to ADT Table API Design

 ## ***POST*** V3/CMDB/ADT/Manual/Tables/{id}/Columns
 This API is used to add columns to the existing ADT Table. <br>